Lene is head of our Documentation and Accountability Hub and coordinates our advocacy work. She is also focal point for

-She oversees our work on human rights in Russia and doesn’t let any opportunity pass to share her knowledge and dedication to Armenia.
+She is thus in charge of the NHC’s documentation work and advocacy efforts, but also takes any opportunity to share her knowledge and dedication to Armenia.

 There is no doubt that Lene’s heart and second home is in Armenia.
 But, she has also extensive experience from work, studies and travel in Russia and Central Asia before she joined our team in 2009.

 “We support the brave and talented activists, journalists and lawyers who fight for human rights in their countries.
 We stand shoulder to shoulder with them in this work and I am truly honoured and proud to be able to be part of that every day.”

 Lene has studied Russian, human rights and political science in Bergen, St. Petersburg, Moscow and Bishkek, and wrote her master thesis amongst wives of labour migrants in Tajikistan.
 If the topic happens to be correct, she can also speak Armenian.

 Related to Lene

 No matter your position on politics, truth, sports or culture – Russia plays a significant role.